 - 1 egg, beaten to blend

-Brush half of tomato chutney on one side of the rectangle, leaving 1/2-inch border along one side; top chutney with half of cheese and cilantro.
+- Brush half of mango chutney on one side of the rectangle, leaving 1/2-inch border along one side; top chutney with half of cheese and cilantro.